Jellycat

 Jellycat Limited is a British soft toy and keychain company founded in London by brothers Thomas and William Gatacre.
-The company is known for its plush toys and collectibles.
+It is known for its plush toys and collectibles.
+Each plush toy is organized into a category or collection, such as gifts, Amuseables, bag charms, and animals.

 History

-Jellycat Limited was co-founded by brothers Thomas and William Gatacre in London in 1999.
-In 2001, the company expanded to Minneapolis, forming Jellycat Inc.

-While the company mostly sells soft toys, it also sells books, nursery items, bags and other accessories.
-Jellycat offers a range of products, from classic stuffed animals like rabbits and bears, to more whimsical creations in its Amuseables line, featuring playful designs such as smiling flowers and cheerful foods.
+Jellycat was co-founded by two brothers, Thomas and William Gatacre in London in 1999.
+In 2001, the company expanded to Minneapolis, forming Jellycat Inc. While Jellycat mostly sells soft toys, it also sells books, nursery items, bags, blankets, keychains, and other accessories.
+It offers a range of products, from classic stuffed animals like rabbits and bears, to more whimsical creations in its Amuseables line, featuring playful designs such as smiling flowers and cheerful foods.